Old Testament: God

 Approximately 6521 references

-The personal, covenant name of God revealed to Moses at the burning bush (Exodus 3:14).
-Rendered "LORD" (in small capitals) in most English translations.
-This is the most frequently occurring name in the Old Testament, appearing over 6,500 times.
-It emphasizes God's self-existence, faithfulness, and covenant relationship with Israel.
+The personal covenant name of God, first revealed to Moses at the burning bush (Exodus 3:14) and rendered "LORD" in small capitals in most English translations.
+The most frequently occurring divine name in the Old Testament — over 6,500 instances — it speaks to God's self-existence, his faithfulness to his promises, and his covenant bond with Israel.

 Key references: 1 Chronicles 2:3, 1 Chronicles 5:41, 1 Chronicles 6:16, 1 Chronicles 6:17, 1 Chronicles 9:19, 1 Chronicles 9:20, 1 Chronicles 9:23, 1 Chronicles 10:13, 1 Chronicles 10:14, 1 Chronicles 11:2 (and 5512 more)